 David E. Kelley (The Practice) wrote this eight-episode limited series about a downtrodden lawyer (Billy Bob Thornton) who brushes up against his former law firm when he tackles an accidental death case that turns into a sprawling conspiracy.
 Thornton won a Golden Globe for his performance; William Hurt should've won something for his portrayal as the diabolical firm co-founder who keeps pulling Thornton's strings from afar.
-If you're hooked, there won't be much of a wait for more: A second season is set to premiere in 2018.
+If you're hooked, there won't be much of a wait for more: A second season is set to premiere June 15.

 3. THE AMERICANS (2013-)

-If Stranger Things stimulated your appetite for ‘80s paranoia, FX’s The Americans—about two Soviet spies (Matthew Rhys, Keri Russell) embedding themselves in suburban America—is bound to satisfy.
+If Stranger Things stimulated your appetite for 1980s paranoia, FX’s The Americans—about two Soviet spies (Matthew Rhys, Keri Russell) embedding themselves in suburban America—is bound to satisfy.
 As Russell and Rhys navigate a complex marriage that may be as phony as their birth certificates, their allegiance to Russia is constantly tested.
-Prime has the first four seasons, with the recently-aired fifth season due soon; the show's sixth and final season just ended and should hit Prime sometime before the end of the year.
+Prime has the first five seasons; the show's sixth and final season just ended and should hit Prime sometime before the end of the year.

 A celebration of life under the watch of death: Alan Ball’s Six Feet Under chronicles the Fishers, proprietors of a Los Angeles funeral home who struggle to carry on following the abrupt death of their patriarch.
 Darkly humorous and emotionally charged, it’s also got one of the most talked-about (and gut-wrenching) finales in television history.

-“Social assassin” Larry David is returning from a six-year sabbatical for a ninth season of Curb Your Enthusiasm last October, with more on the way.
-In the meantime, you can relive every awkward moment from the first decade of his loosely-improvised show.
-Ambling through Los Angeles, the selfish, abrasive David rarely encounters a situation he can’t make worse.
+“Social assassin” Larry David recently returned from a six-year sabbatical for a ninth season of Curb Your Enthusiasm last October, with more on the way.
+In the meantime, you can relive every awkward moment from the first decade of his loosely improvised show.
+From Los Angeles to New York City, the selfish, abrasive David rarely encounters a situation he can’t make worse.

 Oz, HBO’s first hour-long drama, set the stage for a Golden Age of television, pulling no punches in its depiction of the fictional Oswald State Correctional Facility and its cast of scheming, volatile prisoners trying to survive in an experimental ward.
-Twenty years later, it might still be the most boundary-pushing series ever to air.
+More than 20 years later, it might still be the most boundary-pushing series ever to air.